Fyoncle/Useful-Lanterns/README.md

 ## Credits

 The renderer of this mod is written with the help of [Claude AI](https://claude.ai/) but the mod logo and the description is entirely made by me, so is the other classes.
-AI is used here as a tool for a single class instead of fully relying on it.
+AI is used as a tool here instead of fully relying on it.

 </div>